aspnetzero/documents/docs/en/Infrastructure-Core-Mvc-Bundling-Minifying-Compiling.md

 # Bundling, Minifying and Compiling

-ASP.NET Zero uses [webpack](https://webpack.js.org/) for bundling & minifying script and style files.
-ASP.NET Zero also watches style and script files used for bundling and automatically updates bundles when one of the style or script file is changed in development time.
+ASP.NET Zero uses [Gulp](https://gulpjs.com/) for bundling & minifying script and style files.
+ASP.NET Zero also watches style and script files used for bundling and automatically updates only the related bundle when one of the style or script file is changed in development time.

 Bundle definitions are store in **bundles.json** file.
 Here is a sample screenshot of bundles.json file: